aproxis/VideoCutter/memory-bank/progress.md

    - No subtitle editor with timeline
    - ASS format complexity requires careful parameter handling

+6.  **Script Architecture**:
+    *   `cutter.py` currently handles too much orchestration and direct processing, making it complex.
+    *   Some other scripts (`sorter.py`, `cleaner.py`, etc.) might have mixed concerns or could be further modularized for clarity and reusability.
+This is a key driver for the planned refactoring.

 ## Next Immediate Steps

+1.  **Core Script Refactoring - Phase 1 (Analysis & Design)**:
+    *   Detailed analysis of `cutter.py`, `sorter.py`, `cleaner.py`, `slideshow.py`, `subscribe.py`, `depth.py`, and `audio.py`.
+    *   Propose a new modular architecture and a plan for the main controller.
+    *   Document this plan in `activeContext.md` and `systemPatterns.md`.

-1. **Complete Memory Bank**
+2.  **Complete Memory Bank Updates**:
-   - Create .clinerules file
+    *   ✅ Create `.clinerules` file.
-   - Review and refine existing documentation
+    *   Review and refine existing documentation to reflect the refactoring plan.
-   - Ensure all key decisions are documented
+    *   Ensure all key decisions regarding the refactoring approach are documented.

 2. **Git Repository Setup**
    - Initialize repository